Updated: Oct 6, 2021

 I am very excited to tell everyone about my newest creation, EZWxBrief, your best online source for aviation weather and education.
 EZWxBrief is an affordable progressive web application elegantly designed to blend supplemental weather guidance with the pilot’s personal weather minimums and expert weather training.
 All of this is uniquely integrated with the EZDeparture Advisor to instantly let you know the most favorable time to depart that will minimize your exposure to adverse weather along your proposed route.

-If you are a current member of AvWxWorkshops.com, you will get access to this application as part of your annual membership at no extra cost!
+If you are a current member of AvWxWorkshops.com, you will automatically get access to this application as part of your annual membership at no extra cost!
 EZWxBrief is very much a work in progress, so please ignore the dust as we are still optimizing it to run on portable devices.
+Passwords from AvWxWorkshops.com were not transferred, so you will need to request a new password on the sign in screen before you can sign in.
+You will get an email (check your spam) that will allow you to assign a new password.

 Here are just a few of the many new features you'll enjoy with EZWxBrief...